carloselpapa10/mainclass/6. Eventuate TRAM Saga/README.md

 Order Service
 - Receive a ProductInfo object and CustomerId.
-- Create an order with order state completed = false
+- Create an order with state completed like false
 - Send a request to Customer Service to check if the customer exists.
 - Send a request to Invoice Service to generate an invoice order.
-- If all the process is done successfully so it updates the order state to completed = true.
+- If all the process is done successfully so it updates the order state to completed like true.

 Customer Service
 - Receive an orderId and customerId